ldidry/lutim/README.md

 It means Let's Upload That Image.

 ## What does it do?
 It stores images and allows you to see them, download them or use them in Twitter.
+From version 0.5, the gif images can be displayed as animated gifs in Twitter, but you need a HTTPS server (Twitter requires that.
+Lutim detects if you have a HTTPS server and displays an static image twitter card if you don't);

 Images are indefinitly stored unless you request that they will be deleted at first view or after 24 hours / one week / one month / one year.

 ## License